Dog Breeder Licensing Requirements by State

 Ohio

-OHCounty kennel license required for all kennels; high-volume breeder license for ...
+OHCounty kennel license required for kennel operations; state high-volume breeder ...

 Oklahoma

-OK11 or more intact female dogs used for breeding or selling
+OK11 or more intact female dogs or cats (at least 6 months old) used for breeding ...

 Oregon